 If not stated otherwise, the events will take place in the evenings between 16.00 and 20.00.

 Note!
 A good part of the team work happens between the joint events and continuous teamwork is crucial for making most of the program.
 At the same time, Master Class program allows great freedom for the teams to decide their own schedules.

 Master Class Challenges

 Risk-related problems are usually complex and nonlinear in their nature with multiple stakeholders.
 Still, managing them in a structured manner is highly important in sustainable business.
 Context-based political, environmental legal, religious, social and cultural factors impact the risk assessment process.

-Develop a solution to better understand the risks related to local context (transparency, regulations, governance, environmental conditions, community) and stakeholders while taking into account possible conflicting worldviews.The focus is in particular on high-risk countries, such as Congo, Iran, Peru, the Philippines and Saudi-Arabia.
+Develop a solution to better understand the risks related to local context (transparency, regulations, governance, environmental conditions, community) and stakeholders while taking into account possible conflicting worldviews.The focus is in particular on high-risk countries.

 CHALLENGE 2: Opportunities and risks in shifting towards service-based business